HrnekBezucha/textBasedUI/README.md

 Py3 applications using text-based user interface

-Using python built-in module curses
+Using python built-in module curses and more useful module urwid.